-

 (17)

-A 1 qt. black enameled cast iron Dutch oven, perfect for simmering soups and braising meats.
+A 1 qt. gray enameled cast iron Dutch oven with exceptional heat transfer for slow-cooking roasts and stews.

 Pros: perfect size, even heating, no seasoning needed